-Researchers in the University of Alberta’s Ingenuity Lab have taken the first step toward 3-D printing a fully functional human organ.
+(Edmonton) It is still the stuff of science fiction, but University of Alberta chemical engineering researchers have taken the first step toward 3-D printing a fully functional human organ.

-Stella Mathews, a chemical engineering researcher, said this new take on 3-D printing allows researchers to manufacture items that also have a biological function.
+Stella Mathews, a chemical engineering researcher in the Ingenuity Lab says this new take on 3-D printing allows researchers to manufacture items that have a biological function.

 “We have expanded the set of tools to enable the incorporation of biological function as an intrinsic property in the devices we print with a new class of light-curable bio-nano ink,” said Mathews.
 “We call it 4-D printing.